vocdoni/aragon-osx-plugin/README.md

 ### Set the tally

-Once the voting process is finished, the committee members can fetch the results from the Vocdoni blockchain and ensure that the results are valid.
+Once the voting process is finished, the execution multisig members can fetch the results from the Vocdoni blockchain and ensure that the results are valid.

-If the results are valid, the committee members can approve the tally and execute the proposal.
+If the results are valid, the execution multisig members can approve the tally and execute the proposal.

-The tally can be set on-chain by the committee members calling the following function:
+The tally can be set on-chain by the execution multisig members calling the following function:

 ```solidity
  function setTally(uint256 _proposalId, uint256[][] memory _tally) public override { ... }